millisecond/ccc/README.md

 Dictionaries can be manually created or by using [dictator](https://github.com/vkrasnov/dictator).

-Part of the [Crawlcoin](https://crawlcoin.com) system but generally usable.
+Part of the [Crawlcoin](https://crawlcoin.com) web-scale crawling system.

 Overview
 ---